ricsanfre/pi-cluster/docs/_docs/installing-ubuntu.md

 ---

 Ubuntu Server 64 bits installation on Raspberry Pi is supported since release 20.04.
-Ubuntu images can be downloaded from [here](https://ubuntu.com/download/raspberry-pi).
+Ubuntu images for Raspberry Pi can be downloaded from [Ubuntu's download page](https://ubuntu.com/download/raspberry-pi).

 Ubuntu Server 20.04.3 LTS for ARM64 image will be used.